Lukas Graham, 2015

 - Pre-Listening Discuss life’s best age.
 Structure the discussion with the Four Corners activity.
 Write the numbers 11, 20, 30, and 60–the ages the songwriter describes in the song–on four pieces of paper.
 Post one number in each corner of the room.
 Ask students, “Which is the best age?”
 Students stand next to their answer.
 Working together, students in each corner make a list of reasons why that is the best age.
 One spokesperson for each group reports the reasons to the class.

 - Listening Listen to the song while reading the punctuated, annotated lyrics below.
+The lyrics are intended for nonprofit educational use only.

 - Post-Listening Watch the official video.
 There are two official videos; the video with the montage of family photos is recommended.